Open by Design · Community-driven

 Share use cases

-Propose questions & criteria
+Propose criteria & controls

 Input for maturity models and questionnaires: what must be checked, no matter what?
+New controls, scoring criteria, and assessment patterns all start here.

-Review & feedback
+Review & give feedback

 Documentation & translations

 Improve, extend, and translate content into additional languages.
+Good documentation is half the value — and always in demand.

 Join a working group

 Help with pillars, scoring, controls, or reference architectures — transparently on GitHub.
+Working groups are how the framework grows in focused, accountable sprints.

 Speakers & sessions

-Contribute now →
+Contribute on GitHub →